 If you have been arrested for drunk driving in San Diego you have only 10 days to keep your license from being suspended.
 If you have a pink sheet as a temporary license the first thing you need to do is contact an experienced DUI attorney to stay any suspension on your driving privileges with the DMV.
 You should not wait until you have to appear in court because there are two parts to every DUI case.
-The first starts with fighting the DMV and getting the discovery in your case and sending subpoenas to the arresting officers that conducted the investigation in your DUI case.
+The first starts with fighting the DMV hearing and getting the discovery in your case and sending subpoenas to the arresting officers that conducted the investigation in your DUI case.
 You need to be sure to hire an attorney with experience fighting the DMV and winning.
 The second part is fighting the criminal case and winning.
 Every drunk driving case is different from one another and most of the time depends on any bad driving involved, objective signs of intoxication, and BAC levels at the time of driving.

 What Police Officer’s Look for When Pulling Someone Over for Drunk Driving

 Often times an officer will try and say bad driving is the result of the DUI investigation.
 Therefore, the officer has to try to find a reason to pull you over because it is illegal for them to just suspect drunk driving and that is the reason for the stop.
 Most of the times the officer will find a traffic violation for the stop including but not limited to speeding, swerving, not signaling while changing lanes, not coming to a complete stop at stop signs, a broken tail light.
 As you can tell these actions have nothing to do with a DUI.
-They will say it is reasonable suspicion to conduct a DUI investigation when coupled with the odor of alcohol and blood shot watery eyes.
+They will say it is reasonable suspicion to conduct a DUI investigation and disciplinary hearing when coupled with the odor of alcohol and blood shot watery eyes.
 Do not take what the officer says about your DUI stop as the truth because we see these police reports copied and pasted from other reports all the time.

 What Will You Be Charged With If the Officer Suspects You of Drunk Driving?